probabl-ai/skore/sphinx/user_guide/displays.rst

     disp.plot()

 The `plot` method accepts parameters to tweak the rendering of the display.
-For instance, we can tweak the line style of the chance level line:
+For instance, customize the appearance of the chance level:

 .. plot::
     :context: close-figs